seekrcentral/seekrflow/docs/getting_started.rst

 On the remote HPC system, you will need to follow the steps above to create the Mamba environment (on the head or login node; the environment is assumed to be named "SEEKR2").
 Into this environment, install SEEKR, SeekrTools, and seekrflow.
 Then, make sure it is activated.
-(There is probably no need to make a parametrization environment on the remote machine, as it is presumed that parametrization, if any, will be performed on the local machine.)
+(There is probably no need to make a parameterization environment on the remote machine, as it is presumed that parameterization, if any, will be performed on the local machine.)

 .. code-block:: bash